Hanna Seo | July 1, 2018

 As an example, “The International 2016”, a major DoTA 2 tournament, has a total prize pool of $20,770,460.
 League of Legends, on the other hand, has a different system for running their tournaments so their prize pool is relatively smaller, but still a hefty $5mil for their LoL 2016 World Championship.

 The booming of the eSports world has rained money not only on the actual players but also for the other markets that can benefit on eSports.

 As such, Skillz, an online multiplayer competition platform for mobile games, is one of the eSports arenas operating on cash competitions.
 This business is a million-dollar idea, and has partnered with thousands of game studios along with the games the respective studios has created.

 Basically, an electronic sport needs to have an arena where it can execute its tournaments and Skillz provide that service.

 Over 150,00 tournaments are hosted by Skillz every day over 180 countries, and has already paid out in excess of roughly $13 million to players.
 League of Legends and StarCraft are some of the games that have invested in Skillz, and they sure made the right decision.

-In this light, another market has been flourishing as influenced by the eSports hype: eSports bars.
-The Blurry Pixel, an eSports bar in the Canadian capital of Ottawa, can prove to owe its current status as a sensational bar to eSports.
+Another market has been flourishing as influenced by the eSports hype: eSports bars.
+For example, The Blurry Pixel, an eSports bar in the Canadian capital of Ottawa, can prove to owe its current status as a sensational eSports bar.

 As competitive gamers from around the world gather in a grand tournament somewhere in Las Vegas, The Blurry Pixel seem to be like a cinema that caters the entertainment needs of the eSports enthusiasts.
 It offers a cozy space for the audiences of the competition.